christophersbarrett/mulberry-wiki/Page-Definitions.md

-Each page in a Mulberry application is displayed using a **page_def**.
-Keep in mind that this is different than a **page**.
-A **page** is a markdown file which contains your content for the page.
-A **page_def** defines what Mulberry will do with that content.
-There are lots of built in page_defs that you can use, or you can create your own.
-To specify a page_def for a page, add a page_def property to the page's YAML header:
+Each page in a Mulberry application is displayed using a **page_def** which defines what components will be used to render the page and how they will interact.
+Mulberry comes with a set of built in page_defs that you can use, or you can create your own.
+To specify a page_def for a page, add a `page_def` property to the page's YAML header:

     ---
     title: My Page